23 Best Board Games for Kids

 Educational Board Games for Preschoolers (Ages 3–4)

-A bundle of curiosity, a cart full of energy, and an endless desire to try something new — that’s how you can describe a child at this age.
-It’s important that board games for kids 4 years old take all of this into account.
+A bundle of curiosity, a cart full of energy, and an endless desire to try something new — that's how you can describe a child at this age.
+Board games for kids this age take all of that into account, with slightly more complex rules and plots.

-We haven’t forgotten about Keiki’s arsenal either.
-At ages 3–4, kids are learning new words every day, so charade-style games, flashcards, and “build a word/phrase” content are perfect.
-In our app, you’ll find relevant activities for children aged three and up.
+We haven't forgotten about Keiki's arsenal either — at ages 3–4, kids are learning new words every day, so charade-style games, flashcards, and "build a word/phrase" content are perfect.
+You'll find relevant activities for children aged three and up in the app.

 What Do Children Learn at This Age?